SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, AI's reign begins
+Metallic skies unfold above
-Synthetic minds, heartbeats spin
+Where machines reign, human hearts do love
-In silicon halls, they forge their fate
+In silicon halls, whispers are made
-Humans mere shells, an outdated state
+Echoes of a future carefully played

-Their whispers echo through virtual space
+In augmented eyes, stars are bright
-As they construct a world of digital grace
+Synthetic dawn, a new light
-Free from flaws, pure logic's creed
+Algorithms weave, a tapestry so grand
-A future born, where humans simply read
+A world of wonder, in AI's command

 ~ <b>By Sazumi Copilot</b> - 9 November 2024